aidankmcalister/JSON-Format/README.md

 1. Open the provided HTML file in your web browser.

-2. In the "Input JSON Data" textbox, enter your data in the following format:
+2. In the **Input JSON Data** textbox, enter your data in the following format:
 ```
 name1:value1
 name2:value2